 Definition, etiology, pathogenesisTop

-1. A decrease in the total blood volume (absolute hypovolemia), referred to as hypovolemic shock, which may result from the following:
+1. A decrease in the total blood volume (absolute hypovolemia), referred to as hypovolemic shock, which may result from:

 1) Loss of whole blood due to an internal or external hemorrhage.
 This leads to hemorrhagic shock.

-2) A decrease in the plasma (effective circulating) volume due to the following causes:
+2) A decrease in the plasma (effective circulating) volume due to:

 a) Leakage of plasma to damaged tissues (trauma) or exudation from the skin surface (eg, burns, Lyell syndrome, Stevens-Johnson syndrome, exfoliative dermatitis).

-c) Shifting of fluids into the third space such as the intestinal lumen (ileus or intestinal obstruction) or less commonly to the serous cavities (such as the peritoneum; this may lead to ascites).
+c) Shifting of fluids into the third space, such as the intestinal lumen (ileus or intestinal obstruction) or less commonly to the serous cavities (eg, the peritoneum; this may lead to ascites).

 d) Increased vascular permeability in anaphylactic shock or septic shock.